How You Can Increase Blog Traffic With Internal Linking

 As a blog owner, one of your concerns will be about increasing readership of your blog.
 You want new readers coming over to your website and you want them reading more pages than they currently are.
 One on of the easiest ways of doing this is by steering them around your website as they read posts and to do this you can employ internal links.

 These are exactly what they are called – links to pages on your website (hence internal) as opposed to links on other websites, which would be 'external'.
-What are the purposes for these links?
+What are the purposes of these links?

 1 - Steer readers around your blog

 As you are writing a new post think about previous posts and if any of them are relevant to what you are writing.
 You may be writing a post that mentions a subject in overview, which you have already blogged about in detail.
 As this is a more detailed view of what you are writing about it makes sense that it could also be of interest to readers, so link to the post.

 Once your blog post is live there's also no harm in reviewing old posts and linking to the new post.
 This doesn't have the same benefits as links from the latest post, but it dos help to keep the blog looking up to date and fresh.